A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation: Multilevel stochastic approximation

-(\ref{thm:cost:mlsa:es})\ To parametrize the iterations amounts $N_0,\dots,N_L$ optimally to compute the ES, we minimize the complexity of~\eqref{eq:ml} while constraining the global $L^2$ error of the multilevel ES estimator~\eqref{L2:norm:ML:CVaR} to an order of $\varepsilon^2$.
-We presume that the leading term of the upper estimate~\eqref{L2:norm:ML:CVaR} is $\sum_{\ell=1}^L\frac{h_\ell}{N_\ell}$, which we check a posteriori.
-Hence, we solve
+(\ref{thm:cost:mlsa:es})\ To parametrise the amounts $N_{0},\dots ,N_{L}$ of iterations optimally to compute the~ES, we minimise the complexity of MLSA while constraining the global $L^{2}$-error of the multilevel ES estimator \eqref{L2:norm:ML:CVaR} to an order of $\varepsilon ^{2}$.
+We presume that the leading term of the upper estimate \eqref{L2:norm:ML:CVaR} is $\sum _{\ell =1}^{L}\frac{h_{\ell}}{N_{\ell}}$, which we check a posteriori.
+Hence we~solve